aistabci/abci-docs/en/docs/tips/spack.md

 #### Adding Compilers {#adding-compilers}

-First, we have to register compilers we want to use in Spack.
+First,  have to register compilers you want to use in Spack.
 It can be done by `spack compiler find` command.

-Here, we register GCC 4.4.7, 4.8.5 and 7.4.0.
+Here, we assume that you register GCC 4.4.7, 4.8.5 and 7.4.0.
 Spack automatically finds GCC 4.4.7 and 4.8.5 because they are installed in the default path (/usr/bin).
-We have to do `module load` of GCC 7.4.0 because it is provided by a software module.
+You have to do `module load` of GCC 7.4.0 because it is provided as a software module.
 ```
 [username@es1 ~]$ module load gcc/7.4.0
 [username@es1 ~]$ spack compiler find
 [username@es1 ~]$ module purge
 ```

-We can confirm the registration completion if we see the following output when we execute `spack compiler list` command which shows the registered compilers.
+You can confirm the registration completion if you see the following output when you execute `spack compiler list` command which shows the registered compilers.
 ```
 [username@es1 ~]$ spack compiler list
 ==> Available compilers